-First of all you will need to open the video file with Photoshop.
-Most of the time you won't need the whole sequence for the GIF animation, so you can trim the video in the Timeline Panel.
+First of all, you'll need to open the video file with Photoshop.
+Most of the time, you won't need the whole sequence for the GIF animation, so you can trim the video by going to Window > Timeline.
 Turn on the Loop option and try to find a good place to trim your video.

-You can either reduce the image size from the Image menu or do it later in the Save for Web dialog box.
-I prefer to do it in the beginning with the Image Size Dialog Box as it can save a considerable amount of loading time when you open up the Save for Web dialog box.
-Your video layer will have to be turned into a Smart Object if you resize the image, but you don't have to worry about this, it won't effect our workflow at all.
+You can either reduce the GIF image file size by going to Image > Image Size or by hitting Alt-Control-I. Your video layer will have to be turned into a Smart Object if you reduce the GIF size, but you don't have to worry about this—it won't affect our workflow at all.

-You can further reduce the size of the GIF animation if you reopen the exported GIF back into Photoshop and delete every second or third frame from the Timeline Panel.
-Then you should select all remaining frames and increase the duration of them to compensate for the loss of frames.
-If you don't do this compensation your animation will be played faster than the original.
-Once you are ready you can save the new version, which should be much smaller than the original.
+You can also reduce the GIF size if you reopen the exported GIF back into Photoshop and delete every second or third frame from the Timeline panel.
+Then you should select all the remaining frames and increase their duration to compensate for the loss of frames.
+If you don't do this compensation, your animation will be played faster than the original.
+Once you're ready, you can save the new optimized GIF, which should be much smaller than the original.

-The most relevant option to optimize the size of a GIF file is the number of colors used in the Color Table.
-The maximum amount of colors is 256, which comes from the 8 bit-depth limitation.
-Generally speaking it is good to stick with 64 colors or less, but depending on the original video you might need to increase the number of colors to get a better result.
+The most relevant option for optimizing GIF size is the number of colors used in the Color Table.
+The maximum amount of colors is 256, which comes from the 8-bit-depth limitation.
+Generally speaking, it's good to stick with 64 colors or less to compress the GIF file in Photoshop.
+But depending on the original video, you might need to increase the number of colors to get a better result.